MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     activities.

-6. In the Company Name list, mark the box in the Activate column next to the companies for which you want to track this user’s activities.
+6. In the Company Name list, mark the box in the Activate column next to the companies for which you want to track this user's activities.

 7. Repeat steps 5 and 6 for the other users you want to track activity for.